If you haven’t heard of Steve McNaughton you soon will!

 Australian artist Steve McNaughton has earned high praise as one of Sydney’s best contemporary rock songwriters whilst achieving independent chart success and overseas airplay.
 His music varies from solid radio friendly hooks, to passionate, upfront and personal material.
 He has been writing songs for over 20 years and performing with different artists and bands around Sydney for nearly as many.

 In 1992, Steve first received recognition when his single “Homecoming (You’ve Come Back Home)” debuted on the ABC and Australian Commercial radio.
-Since then, a further 6 compositions have hit the airwaves not only in Australia but also throughout Europe, United States and South America.
+Since then, a further 6 compositions have hit the airwaves not only in Australia but also throughout Europe, the United States, and South America.

-Releasing several singles on the Big Back yard compilation CD’s, Steve came to the music industry’s attention through distribution to music festivals in Midem France and Popkomm in Germany.
-Radio stations in the U.S.A., Germany and New Zealand then picked up on Steve’s songs, “Stalingrad Still Stands” & “Hold Me Tonight”, songs that were inspired by a major battle of the Second world war and UN soldiers in Bosnia respectively.
-This later lead to ‘Stalingrad still stands’ holding down the top spot of the ‘Ison Live Radio International top 50 chart’ for several weeks and ‘Hold me tonight’ peaking at number 6.
+Releasing several singles on the Big Backyard compilation CD’s, Steve came to the music industry’s attention through distribution to music festivals in Midem France, and Popkomm in Germany.
+Radio stations in the U.S.A., Germany, and New Zealand then picked up on Steve’s songs, “Stalingrad Still Stands” & “Hold Me Tonight”, songs that were inspired by a major battle of the Second world war and UN soldiers in Bosnia respectively.
+This later lead to ‘Stalingrad still stands’ holding down the top spot of the ‘Ison Live Radio International top 50 charts’ for several weeks and ‘Hold me tonight’ peaking at number 6.

 This was followed up by the launch of his first album “Hardly softly rock” in 1999 which featured a duet with legendary Aussie rocker John Swan.
 With a blend of solid rock and sweeter U.S. West coast rock, this album quickly sold out and was replaced by an E.P.
 Sydney Olympic City, released for the 2000 Olympic Games.
 The lead tracks “Sydney you’re so beautiful” and “Excellence from every land” received airplay from visiting international television networks and overseas airplay, well after the games had finished.

-Steve McNaughton’s ability as a consummate songwriter and unique vocalist are fully portrayed in the new direction he takes his music, distinctly into crossover country yet still retaining a crisp pop edge.
+Steve McNaughton’s ability as a consummate songwriter and unique vocalist is fully portrayed in the new direction he takes his music, distinctly into crossover country yet still retaining a crisp pop edge.

 Artist Achievements – Steve McNaughton

-Songs ‘Dreaming’, ‘Didn’t mean it’ and ‘Gimme Something’, received regular airplay on Midnight Special Blues radio throughout 2010 to 2012.
+- Songs ‘Dreaming’, ‘Didn’t mean it’ and ‘Gimme Something’, received regular airplay on Midnight Special Blues radio from 2010 to 2012.

-Excellent album review for “Hardly softly rock” from Song writing Society of Australia
+- Excellent album review for “Hardly softly rock” from the Songwriting Society of Australia.

-Excellent album reviews for “Storm Chaser” from Song writing Society of Australia, Skope Radio and T.V.
-Magazine and Wildy’s World
+- Excellent album reviews for “Storm Chaser” from the Songwriting Society of Australia, Skope Radio and T.V.
+Magazine and Wildy’s World.